aks5bx/ChessOpeningRecommender/README.md

 You can install the required packages for this project using the command `pip install -r requirements.txt`

-We use Python version >= 3.8
+Note: you must use a Python version >= 3.8 in order to meet the PyTorch dependency.

 ## Quickstart

-In order to run this without having to run the entire data pipeline, go to the Google Drive and upload the files `full_feature_df.csv` and `full_labels_df.csv`.
+In order to run this without having to run the entire data pipeline, go to the Google Drive and download the files `full_feature_df.csv` and `full_label_df.csv`.
 With these two files, you will be able to run the recommender system.

 See the repository structure below for details on where to store the files.